About Michelle Ogundehin

 just keep swimming!

-There was a brief stop in a brand-newly renovated loft back in East london, where my room was basically an over-sized closet in a huge open-plan space, and all my things were stacked, like some sort of elegaic ode to displacement, in a grid of 20 identical brown cardboard boxes from IKEA.
+There was a brief stop in a shared newly renovated loft back in East london, where my room was an over-sized closet in a huge open-plan space, and all my things were stacked, like some sort of elegaic ode to displacement, in a grid of 20 identical brown cardboard boxes from IKEA.
 I wish I had a picture of this as I can still see it so clearly in my minds eye.

 the travel bug